phipsgabler/BinaryLambdaCalculus.jl/README.md

 This currently depends on a [pull request](https://github.com/JuliaCollections/Iterators.jl/pull/101) of `Iterators`, which is hopefully fixed soon in their master.

+Also, the code for enumerating terms does not work quite, yet.

 ## License ##

 This work is licensed under an [MIT license](https://opensource.org/licenses/MIT).